Yogic Breathing: Chest to Belly or Belly to Chest?

 To understand the intricate process of respiration in yoga, we need to know two important facts.

-FACT 1: Air will flow from an area of higher pressure to the area of lower pressure
+FACT 1: Air will flow from an area of higher pressure to an area of lower pressure

 How Breathing Works